victorouma1/data-analytics-capstone-project/README.md

 This project aims to build an end-to-end data analytics solution that analyzes and compares cost of living and salary data across European cities.

 ### Research Questions
-Which countries offer the highest absolute savings, (salary minus cost of living)? <br>
+Which countries offer the highest absolute savings, (median salary minus median cost of living)?<br>
 How does cost of living vary across countries? <br>
 What is the trend in cost of living? <br>
 What are the five most and least expensive cities in Europe? <br>
 How big a factor is rent in terms of cost of living compared to everthing else? <br>
-Which factors contribute most to high living costs? <br>

 ### Tools
 Data cleaning with Pandas and NumPy <br>